 Senate passes Blue Water Navy Veterans Act- June 12, 2019

 On June 12, 2019, the United States Senate unanimously passed the Blue Water Navy Veterans Act.
 It will now go to the President’s desk to be signed into law.
-This Act will extend the presumption of herbicide exposure to veterans who served in the coastal waters of Vietnam within 12 nautical miles of shore.
+This Act will extend the presumption of herbicide exposure to veterans who served in the coastal waters of Vietnam within 12 nautical miles seaward of the demarcation line.
 The bill also expands the time period of presumed exposure for veterans who served in or near Korean demilitarized zone, and also provides benefits to the children born with spina bifida of veterans who served in Thailand and were exposed to herbicides.
 Currently, only veterans who served on the continental landmass of Vietnam and its inland waterways are eligible for the presumption of exposure to herbicides.

 President Trump signs Blue Water Navy Vietnam Veterans Act into Law- June 26, 2019

 On June 26, 2019, President Trump signed the Blue Water Navy Veterans Act officially into law.
 This is a major victory for all servicemembers who served during the Vietnam Era.
 These Blue Water Navy veterans are now able to access healthcare and receive disability compensation benefits from VA.